EXA Core Curriculum

 This three-year program covers individual, group, couple, and family therapy and includes a yearlong practicum under the supervision of licensed mental health professionals who are also expressive arts therapists.

-The training meets the educational* requirements for California’s Marriage and Family Therapy license (MFT) and is designed to meet the educational requirements to become a Registered Expressive Arts Therapist (REAT) with the International Expressive Arts Therapy Association.
+The training meets the educational* requirements for California's Marriage and Family Therapy license (MFT) and Licensed Professional Clinical Counselor and is designed to meet the educational requirements to become a Registered Expressive Arts Therapist (REAT) with the International Expressive Arts Therapy Association.

 This is a description of the EXA classes students will take during their three years in our program.